Death and Destruction

 A storm surge is a large dome-shaped pile of water pushed ahead of a hurricane by the force of winds.
 The volume of water pushed toward shore and onto land can be immense.
 Storm surges occasionally inundate low-lying cities under several feet of water.

-- View a diagram and animation of a storm surge.
+- Visit this site to view a diagram of a storm surge.

 - Watch a brief video about storm surge.